-In connection with our site consolidation to Warminster, PA, our Canadian dollar-denominated expenses and cash balances have decreased significantly now that a majority of our business transaction are based in the United States.
+In connection with our site consolidation to Warminster, PA, our Canadian dollar-denominated expenses and cash balances have decreased significantly now that a majority of our business transactions are based in the United States.
 We continue to incur expenses and hold some cash balances in Canadian dollars, and as such, we will remain subject to risks associated with foreign currency fluctuations.
-As a result of the site consolidation, we expect that the proportion of cash balances and expenses incurred in Canadian dollars, relative to US dollars, to continue to decrease.
+During the year ended December 31, 2020, we recorded foreign exchange losses of \$0.1 million.
 During the year ended December 31, 2019, we recorded foreign exchange gains of less than \$0.1 million.
-During the year ended December 31, 2018, we recorded foreign exchange losses of \$1.0 million.